Modern Sport Fencing

 image

 Many of us casual fencers play with all three weapons, but serious competitors usually focus on one of the three.
 All three of the weapons are wired for electronic scoring in tournament competition - the club does have electric scoring equipment.
-(For more on tournaments, see the USFA on the Resources page.)
+(For more on tournaments, see the USA Fencing on the Resources page.)
 Non-wired weapons are commonly used for practice, lessons and casual play.

 Any given evening at the Ann Arbor Sword Club, you might find any or all of the three weapons in casual use by people with little to 60 years experience with them.